Elemeants/100-days-of-code/log.md

 ## Day 7: February 1, 2018

 Today i made the test of the class List, with bench testing also, and i changed from a pointer of data, into a better structure of nodes, this to save memory and CPU

+## Day 8: February 2, 2018

+Woking on CPP programming and studing Design patters, is all.

+## Day 9: February 3, 20188

+Starting to work on a HangFire framework for C#, writing a test project to do a test with signalR to launch notification when is endend a job on HangFire